jeffboichuk/r4ma/docs/03-dataviz.md

 #   geom_point()
 ```

-A "geom" is shorthand for adding a layer to your plot using a specific geometric shape.
+A "geom" is shorthand for adding a layer to your plot of a specific geometric shape.
 Geoms are the heart of the plot because they define whether the plot is a line plot,
-scatterplot, bar plot, etc. In each of these examples, the geom would be `geom_line()`,
+scatterplot, or bar plot.
+In each of these examples, the geom would be `geom_line()`,
+`geom_point()` or `geom_bar()` and there are many more geom types to consider.
+The
-`geom_point()` or `geom_bar()`.
-The ggplot tries to makes things intuitive and easy to remember.
+**ggplot2** package tries to makes things intuitive and easy to remember.
+However,
-However, if you need a list of all the geoms you can find them using tab completion
+if you need a list of all the geoms you can find them using tab completion in RStudio.
-in RStudio.
 Just type `geom_` in your RStudio console window , then press `TAB`.
+This will
-This will trigger the tab-completion feature in RStudio and show you the list of
+trigger the tab-completion feature in RStudio and show you the list of geoms that
-geoms that are available for you to use.
+are available for you to use.

 [ADD TAB COMPLETION SCREENSHOT HERE]